-We are dedicated to helping you feel better as quickly as possible and have extensive training in cognitive therapy for the treatment of anxiety, OCD and stress.
+We are dedicated to helping you feel better at a pace that is comfortable for you and have extensive training in cognitive therapy for the treatment of anxiety, OCD and stress.

 christine korol, ph.d., registered psychologist

-Christine knows what anxiety feels like firsthand and wants to help children and adults quiet their minds and find relief from their suffering.
+Christine has been helping adults and children with anxiety since 1998.
+She knows what anxiety feels like firsthand and wants to help you quiet your minds and find relief from your suffering.

 COLLEEN CANNON, PH.D., REGISTERED PSYCHOLOGIST

 Depression, anxiety, stress, grief, shame, relationship, and family of origin challenges can be overwhelming and dominate your wellbeing.
 Colleen can help you sort out what you're already trying that is working and not working, learn skills that will help create change, and put you and your values back into the driver's seat in your life.
-Her clinical approach is focused on helping people understand what they can change in the short, medium, and long term to feel better and move forward - gently and at a pace that is comfortable for you.
+Her clinical approach is focused on helping people understand what they can change in the short, medium, and long term to feel better and move forward.
 Colleen has had a dynamic career in clinical psychology for over 15 years, working with people struggling to manage the stress of diabetes, hypertension and high cholesterol, cardiac conditions, pain, disordered eating, and weight management.

 In addition to her individual practice, Colleen has taught countless groups stress management and skills for managing depression and anxiety, integrating humour and day-to-day examples to help keep it all "real".
-When she's not working in private practice Colleen works at the Heart Centre at St. Paul's Hospital, and is the co-founder of Craving Change Inc, Canada's #1 cognitive-behavioural intervention for problematic eating.
+Colleen is the co-founder of Craving Change Inc, Canada's #1 cognitive-behavioural intervention for problematic eating.